apache/arrow/docs/source/python/filesystems.rst

 Several of the IO-related functions in PyArrow accept either a URI (and infer the filesystem) or an explicit ``filesystem`` argument to specify the filesystem to read or write from.
-For example the :meth:`pyarrow.parquet.read_table` function can be used in the following ways::
+For example, the :meth:`pyarrow.parquet.read_table` function can be used in the following ways::

-   # using a URI
+   # using a URI -> filesystem is inferred
    pq.read_table("s3://my-bucket")
    # using a path and filesystem
    s3 = fs.S3FileSystem(..)